Ersanio/snes-assembly-book/docs/indepth/techniques.md

 +  RTS              ; These would now make the 16-bit value $02FF
                     ; across two addresses
 ```
-As you can see, there's an extra check for the value $FF, because there's no shorthand way to check if the result of a `DEC` is exactly the value $FF.
+As you can see, there's an extra check for the value `$FF`, because there's no shorthand way to check if the result of a `DEC` is exactly the value `$FF`.
 If the result indeed is the value `$FF`, then the other address needs to be decreased also.

 ## ADC and SBC on X and Y
 Increasing and decreasing A by a certain amount is easy because of `ADC` and `SBC`.
 However, these kind of instructions do not exist for X and Y. If you want to increase or decrease X and Y by a small amount, you would have to use `INX`, `DEX`, `INY` and `DEY`.
 This quickly gets impractical if you have to increase or decrease X and Y by great numbers (5 or more) though.
 In order to do that, you can temporarily transfer X or Y to A, then perform an `ADC` or `SBC`, then transfer it back to X or Y.